Sure Dividend

 Final Thoughts

-While many retailers have struggled with adapting to the change in commerce shopping habits, Walmart has made the proper strategic investments in our view.
-The company’s impressive e-commerce growth is reflective of this view.
+While many retailers have struggled to adapt to the change in commerce shopping habits, Walmart has made the proper strategic investments, in our view.
+The company’s impressive e-commerce growth reflects this view.

 The company has performed well and the stock is currently trading at an all-time high.
-We find the company’s dividend track record to be impressive, even if the most recent dividend hikes were on the smaller side.
+We find the company’s dividend track record impressive, even if the most recent dividend hike was 13%.

-Walmart is a safe, defensive stock in times of economic hardship, but the rich valuation prevents it from being a buy today.
+Walmart is a safe, defensive stock in times of economic hardship, but its rich valuation prevents it from being a buy today.
 As a result, we rate it a hold.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: